Learning with Glover

 The Glover Society aims to encourage people to interact with the exhibition and to stimulate conversations about the meaning and possibilities expressed in the words landscape, painting and Tasmania.
 The following Focus Questions For Schools have been developed to assist detailed exploration of the exhibition.
 We invite you to select from these questions, or adapt them to the particular interests of your class group.

-Click to view the Focus Questions for School Groups PDF Worksheet
+Focus Questions for School Groups

 Looking at Landscape

-by Jane Deeth is an easy-to-read exploration of the many ways there are of creating landscape through the lens of the Glover Prize, and is a useful teaching and learning resource for people of all ages. $19.95 (including packaging and postage)
+Looking at Landscape by Jane Deeth is an easy-to-read exploration of the many ways there are of creating landscape through the lens of the Glover Prize, and is a useful teaching and learning resource for people of all ages. $19.95 (including packaging and postage)